After leaving negotiations on raising the debt ceiling this week, House Speaker John Boehner said, "Comprehensive tax reform ... is under discussion."

 Republican Rep. Charles Boustany of Louisiana says he, too, is alarmed at the amount of deductions on the books.

-"The tax code is 10 times larger than the Bible," says Boustany, who sits on the House Ways and Means Committee, the group in charge of overseeing the tax code.
-"Without the good news."
+"The tax code is 10 times larger than the Bible, without the good news," says Boustany.
+He sits on the House Ways and Means Committee, which is in charge of overseeing the tax code.

 The tangle of write-offs and loopholes makes even the laws of Leviticus seem succinct, he says.